ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 The two scenarios are designed to verify the server-side, testable requirements in the MS-OXCRPC test suite.
-The following table lists the scenarios designed in this test suite
+The following table lists the scenarios in this test suite

    Scenario  |  Description